aptible/www.aptible.com/content/posts/y_combinator.md

 ## p.s.

 Good job on making it to the end!
 Feel free to ping me on [Twitter](https://twitter.com/chasballew) or with the contact link above if you have questions.
 After interview invitations go out, I'll volunteer a limited number of mock interview spots on Twitter.

+*Updates:*
+- Moved "What else do you have?" to the trouble section.
+- You can find the Hacker News discussion for this post [here](https://news.ycombinator.com/item?id=8334957).